Fieldwork

 Notes:

-The "Fresco-Hunting" Photo Research Expedition to Medieval Balkan Churches provides a unique opportunity for students and volunteers to take part in an expedition to document abandoned medieval churches/chapels and their frescos in western Bulgaria, and to visit many other Christian Orthodox churches, monasteries, museums and archaeological sites in Sofia and western Bulgaria.
+The "Fresco-Hunting" Photo Research Expedition to Medieval Balkan Churches offers a unique opportunity for students and volunteers to document abandoned medieval churches and chapels, along with their frescoes, in western Bulgaria and eastern Serbia.
+Participants will also visit various monasteries, museums, and archaeological sites in Bulgaria and Serbia, including the capital city, Sofia.
 The expedition and the field school are coordinated by the Balkan Heritage Foundation (BHF).
-Participants receive training in survey management, digital photography, surveys of architecture and iconographic program, technical drawing, use of dumpy level, developing archives of digital images etc., introduction to Byzantine art, architecture and religious iconography as well as photogrammetry, Reflectance Transformation Imaging (RTI) and other photographic techniques for documentation of cultural heritage.
+Participants will receive training in survey management, digital photography, architectural surveys, iconographic programs, technical drawing, and the use of a dumpy level.
+They will also learn to develop archives of digital images and receive a theoretical introduction to Byzantine art, architecture, and religious iconography, as well as photographic techniques for documenting cultural heritage, including photogrammetry and Reflectance Transformation Imaging (RTI).

 Project Size: 1-24 participants